MeganAlbee/MeganAlbee/README.md

 - 💎 Treasures: Gaming PC, my Bernese Mountain Dog: Paddington

-- 📖 Currently Reading: "Thinking fast and slow" by Daniel Kahneman
+- 📖 Currently Reading: "Have You Seen Me?" by Kate White

 - 💬 Favourite Quote:
 "What we know matters, but who we are matters more." - Breńe Brown